AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 ## Set up LINE channel {#setting-up-line-channel}

 Before creating a [!DNL LINE] account and external account, you first need to install the LINE package on your instance.
-For more information on this, consult the [LINE](../../installation/using/installing-campaign-standard-packages.md#line-package) section in the Installation guide.
+For more information on this, consult [this section](../../installation/using/installing-campaign-standard-packages.md#line-package).

 You must first create a [!DNL LINE] account, so that you can then link it to Adobe Campaign.
 Then, you can send [!DNL LINE] messages to the users that have added your [!DNL LINE] account in their mobile application.
 External accounts and [!DNL LINE] account can only be managed by the functional administrator of the platform.